gchure/phd/docs/src/chapter_06/section_03_fugacity.md

 nuances imposed on induction response in the case of systems involving multiple gene copies as are found in the vast majority of studies on induction.
-In these cases, the intrinsic parameters of the MWC model get entangled with the parameters describing gene copy number.
+In these cases, the intrinsic parameters of the MWC model get entangled with the parameters describing the gene copy number.